Vernon Louis Parrington: Main Currents in American Thought

-Legacy
+Death and legacy

+Parrington died suddenly, on June 16, 1929, in Winchcombe, England.

 Hall finds that in the 1940s and 1950s English professors dropped Parrington's approach in favor of the "New Criticism" and focused on the texts themselves rather than the social, economic, and political contexts that intrigued Parrington.
 Meanwhile, historians shifted to a consensus model of the past that considered Parrington's dialectical polarity between liberal and conservative to be naive.
 During the 1950s the book lost its popularity, and was largely ignored by scholars.
 While dismissing its thesis, some commentators were still captivated by Parrington's politically committed writing style, as historian David W. Levy noted: